A Japanese story of unfulfilled desire, betrayal and honour

 In Madama Butterfly, Puccini eschewed intricate action and boisterous dramatic events, opting instead for an intimate story and highlighting the psychology of the characters, fleshing out by his music the tiniest details, oscillations and extreme emotional surges.
 The contrast between the Japanese and “Western” mentality is also aptly rendered by means of many a time surprisingly modified quotations of the US national anthem, as well as a forcible depiction of the local colour of Japan.
-This facet is suggestively captured in Jiří Heřman’s production, which authentically represents the Japanese culture and its traditional customs, from the tea ceremony to characteristic gait, the act of bowing, to the simple hand fan waving and kneeling on the ground.
-Amidst an attractive, splendidly illuminated scenery, the stage director brings to bear his imaginative ability to tell the well-known story in a non-traditional way – through the eyes of Cio-Cio San’s grown-up son, who traces his past in Nagasaki.
+This facet is captured in Jiří Heřman’s production, which authentically represents the Japanese culture and its traditional customs.
+The stage director tells the well-known story in a non-traditional way – through the eyes of Cio-Cio San’s grown-up son, who traces his past in Nagasaki.

 NOTE: Tobacco products are featured in the performance.

 The National Theatre sells tickets up to 6 months in advance.
 On 1 May at 9am we started selling tickets for performances of Drama, Ballet, Opera and Laterna magika until the end of October 2022.

 By their appearance, attire and behaviour, the audience is obliged to adhere to the accustomed practice expected from them when attending a theatre performance.

 Parking at the State opera